microsoft/pxt-arcade/docs/hardware/raspberry-pi.md

 # Raspberry Pi

 Build full size MakeCode Arcade cabinets and kiosks using a Raspberry Pi Zero.

+* Kiosk mode operation: no internet, no operating system, just games.
-The Raspberry Pi Zero can hold plenty of games and is programmed by dropping the compiled ``.UF2`` into the drive; just like other Arcade boards.
+* Hold plenty of games (thousands?)
+* Drag and drop UF2 files into the pi just like the other boards.

 ## Guides